 Before her services, I shared with her daughters that I saw their mother as this beautiful, yet fragile flower who struggled to emerge and show off her beauty and sense of style (admired by many), but the flower could not endure the inclement weather and changing seasons.
 My time with my friend’s beauty was fleeting.
 But I can talk about her and share the happy memories.
 I can replant so I can relive the beauty.
 My memories are the seeds.

-Each of us live in a world is full of creatures weak and strong, some stay with us longer than others—so it is up to us to appreciate them while they here with us, stake them up if needed, and continue to replant them every year so we do not forget what they mean to us and how they brighten our lives.
+Each of us live in a world that is full of creatures weak and strong, some stay with us longer than others—so it is up to us to appreciate them while they here with us, stake them up if needed, and continue to replant them every year so we do not forget what they mean to us and how they brighten our lives.

 I’ve chosen the sunflower to remember my friend.
 In my garden, she is tall and strong.
 I can visit her anytime.
 She is close by.
 She feeds the birds.
 She is light.
 She brings JOY to all who see her.
 And like my sensitive, modest caring friend, she is blushing!
 Not quite aware of her own magnificent strength and power.